 Map

-The following map shows our recommended route.
+The following map outlines our recommended route.

-• Day 3 - Crystal River to Snowmass Lake (7.0 miles)
+Day 3 - Crystal River to Snowmass Lake

-What will I need?
+What Will I Need?

 The trail is well maintained and the conditions are excellent.
 Weather is generally very good from July through September, however be prepared for afternoon storms and potential snow late in the season.
 A lightweight tarp that you can pitch quickly for cover during storms is highly recommended.
 Lightweight dry bags to keep your sleeping bag and food dry can also be very helpful.